Iran accuses Israel at funeral for slain military nuclear scientist | DW | 30.11.2020

 Iran has marked the death of nuclear scientist Mohsen Fakhrizadeh, a member of the Islamic Revolutionary Guards, with a high-profile funeral ceremony.
-The physicist was killed in an attack that Iran blames on Israel.
+The physicist was killed in an attack that Iran has blamed on Israel.

 Iran on Monday held a funeral service for the scientist who founded the country's military nuclear program, and repeated previous claims that the assassination had been carried out by Israel.